webdevelopers-eu/z-template/README.md

 manipulation techniques, making it the best choice for HTML/XML compatibility and security.
-Unlike other template engines that treat templates as strings and are prone to XSS and unescaped text, we rely on DOM manipulation and XPath selectors, eliminating these vulnerabilities.
+Unlike other template engines that treat templates as strings and are prone to XSS and unescaped text, we rely on portable DOM manipulation and powerful XPath selectors, eliminating these vulnerabilities and many other problems.

 Our use of HTML 5 `<template>` tags and z-var attributes also provide a clean and organized view in the browser, with templating instructions